EM-Teknik/LaserBiArc/README.md

 ref, refpath (set the origin for G-code)

+New: refpathr and refpathl are automatic inserted to document.
+Delete the one you dont want to use.
+The ID refpath is no longer used.

 Any path shape can be used to set ref.
-Just set ID of the path to refpath.
+Just set ID of the path to refpath. (refpathr or refpathl).
 REMEMBER to press the Set button in the Object Properties menue to activate the change.
-The lower left corner of refpath is ref.
+The lower (new: right or left) left corner of refpath is ref.
-Note: The line width of refpath is used for the corresponding svg.
+Note: The line width and color of refpath is used for the corresponding svg.

 I use to burn the refpath "shape" on the laser-bed.
 Move by hand the laser to ref.